-Websense Content Gateway scales from a single node into multiple nodes that form a cluster, improving system performance and reliability.
-The proxy detects the addition or removal of nodes.
-If Content Gateway's virtual IP failover option is enabled, Content Gateway maintains a pool of virtual IP addresses that it assigns to the nodes of the cluster.
+If the virtual IP failover option is enabled, Content Gateway maintains a pool of virtual IP addresses that it assigns to the nodes of the cluster.
 Content Gateway can detect hard node failures (such as power supply or CPU failures) and reassign IP addresses of the failed node to the operational nodes.
+See Virtual IP failover, page 74, for details.